 C.J.
 Trent-Gurbuz, writing for U.S. News and World Report, offered a summary of what kinds of courses you’ll be taking in this program.
-He said, “Subjects include economics, statistics, accounting, marketing, management and organization, business communication, and entrepreneurship.
+He said, “Subjects include business economics, statistics, accounting, marketing, management and organization, business communication, and entrepreneurship.
 Students then focus on coursework more aligned with their interests, or they may choose a concentration.”

 When it comes to potential advanced classes, Trent-Gurbuz provided a list that speaks to the complexity of business management and how it reaches into many other areas.
 Possible course subjects include:

 - Operations management

 - Entertainment entrepreneurship

 Possible concentrations within a business management major are also varied, including: